Learning Center Coordinator

 Upcoming Events at The Learning Center

 Today, The Learning Center encompasses a library filled with over 4,000 books covering military history.
 Its garage is a place for our volunteers to get their lunches during work weeks and the gallery, media room and meeting room holds many of the changing exhibits.
-Learning Center Coordinator, Julie Dallman is responsible for the daily operations, donations of artifacts & library materials and set up & removal of exhibits.
+The Learning Center Coordinator, Julie Dallman, is responsible for the daily operations, donations of artifacts & library materials, and set up & removal of exhibits.
 Incoming Exhibits are researched, evaluated & booked by our Exhibit Coordinator, June Abrahamson.

 We are always looking for more displays, let us know if you have something or would like to see something in the Center for viewing.